 If your child complains of foot pain, it could be caused by old shoes that are too tight, or even new shoes that are too loose.
 Make sure to measure your child's feet every few months and ensure that they have appropriately sized shoes.
-If they do develop any complications, reach out to the pediatric podiatry experts at Northern Illinois Foot & Ankle Specialists.
+If they do develop any complications, reach out to the at Northern Illinois Foot & Ankle Specialists.

 3. Sever's Disease

-According to the American Podiatric Medical Association, Sever's Disease is a result of the growth plate located in a child's heel becoming inflamed due to overuse.
+According to the American Podiatric Medical Association, is a result of the growth plate located in a child's heel becoming inflamed due to overuse.
 It is most common in children between the ages of 8 and 14 who are active in sports or activities that involve running and jumping.
 However, children who are less active may also develop Sever's disease, especially if they wear very flat shoes.

 That said, there are other foot conditions that can cause heel pain, as well, like plantar fasciitis.
-If your child is experiencing persistent heel pain, it's best to consult a pediatric podiatrist at a foot and ankle clinic near you for an accurate diagnosis and treatment plan.
+If your child is experiencing persistent heel pain, it's best to consult a pediatric podiatrist at a foot and ankle clinic for an accurate diagnosis and treatment plan.

 4. Other Abnormalities